Atlanta Plaza

 Salesforce Tower Atlanta is a 425 ft (130m) tall skyscraper in Atlanta, Georgia.
 It was completed in 1986 and has 34 floors.
 Smallwood, Reynolds, Stewart, Stewart & Associates, Inc. designed the building, which is tied with 1100 Peachtree as the 25th tallest building in Atlanta.
 A second tower with the same profile, but boasting ten additional floors, and a four-hundred-room hotel were originally planned for the surrounding site but never built.

-The building entry is undergoing renovations.
-Renovations are to begin August 1, 2017.

-On October 17, 2018 Salesforce.com announced plans to occupy 3 additional floors.
-This will bring their total occupancy to 7 floors thus earning Salesforce naming rights to the tower.

-Other office occupants include RentPath, Rubicon, SAS Institute, Ademco, Soltech, iFOLIO, and Carat.

 History

 Construction began in March 1984.
 The building was constructed as a joint venture by Vantage Properties of Dallas and Travelers Insurance.
 In 1988, Sumitomo Life Realty acquired the building.
 In 1999, the building was purchased from Sumitomo Life Realty by a public pension fund.

+In August 2017, Banyan Street Capital, partnered with architectural firm Perkins+Will, revealed their plans to improve the building.
+The project included entry and lobby remodel, the addition of new amenities and outdoor spaces, corridors upgrade, and the expansion of conference facilities.
+The renovation was completed in October 2018.

+In October 2018, Salesforce.com announced plans to expand their office in the tower and to rename the building to include the company's name.
+In March 2019, Atlanta Business Chronicle reported that the office was expanded and the tower was renamed as Salesforce Atlanta Plaza.

+Tenants

+The office occupants include RentGroup, Rubicon Technologies, SAS Institute, Ademco, Soltech, iFOLIO, and Carat.